Fed's Powell, in Trump's crosshairs, gets backing from Congress

 Republican Senator Patrick Toomey, on the Senate banking panel that will hear from Powell on Thursday, was even more pointed: removing Powell from his post, he told Bloomberg TV, would be a “very bad idea.”

-The Congressional support, expressed in the face of a president who has urged the Fed to slash rates and accused Powell of undermining the U.S. economy, does not come out of the blue.
+The congressional support, expressed in the face of a president who has urged the Fed to slash rates and accused Powell of undermining the U.S. economy, does not come out of the blue.

 As of May, the latest month for which the Fed chairman’s public calendars are available, Powell had conducted about 100 meetings or phone calls with Republican lawmakers and 60 with Democrats since taking the job in February 2018.